Auraiya district: Geography

 The district of Auraiya lies in the south-western portion of Uttar Pradesh 26.4667°N 79.5167°E and also forms a part of the Kanpur Division.
 It borders the districts of Kannauj on the north, Etawah on the west, Ramabai Nagar district on the east, and Jalaun to the south.
 It has an average elevation of 133 metres (436 feet).

 The Auraiya District covers an area of 2,054 km2 (793 sq mi), of which more than one-third is designated rural.
-The main rivers which flows through the district are Yamuna and Senger.
+The main rivers which flows through the district are Yamuna and Sengar.
 The total length of the Yamuna in the district is about 112 km.

 Auraiya lies entirely in the Indo-Gangetic Plain, but its physical features vary considerably and are determined by the rivers which cross it.

 Climate

 The District features an atypical version of the humid subtropical climate.
 Summers are long and the weather is extremely hot from early April to mid-October, with the monsoon season in between.
 The average annual rainfall in the district is 792 mm.
 About 85% of the annual normal rainfall in the district is received during the south west monsoon months from June to September, August being the rainiest month.
 The brief, mild winter starts in late November, peaks in January and heavy fog often occurs.

 Temperatures in the district range from 3 to 46 °C, with May being the hottest and January being the coolest month.
 During the rainy season the relative humidity is generally high being over 70%.
 Thereafter the humidity decreases and by summer which is the driest part of the year the relative humidity in the afternoons become less than 30%.